 “Primary dunes are composed of sand blown directly from the beach face (active beach), whereas secondary dunes develop following the subsequent modification of primary dunes,” according to Nature.com.

 Even though the Master Plan of Todos Santos, which covers that same swath of sand that is being studied, took effect Aug.
 12, 2012, building beachfront houses continues in this area of Baja California Sur.
-That Subregional Development Program was never codified, which means it’s easier to break the rules.
+That Subregional Development Program was published in state bulletin No. 40 dated Aug.
+10, 2012.

-The 2012 law did get a structure at the end of Calle Los Mangos in the Las Tunas area to be halted.
+The 2012 law got a structure at the end of Calle Los Mangos in the Las Tunas area to be halted.
 However, the parcel now looks like a dump site after squatters took over.
 It’s an environmental nightmare for other reasons.

 Two houses on the dunes off a street with no name in the San Sebastian area of Todos Santos are questionable builds.
 One has been there before the 2012 laws went into effect, while the other was built in summer 2020 when government offices were closed because of the pandemic.